leamas/etc-cleaner/README.md

 ## Installation
-To test, no installation is needed - the app can be run straight from the source tree checked out from git.
-However, there is then no desktop inegration.
+To test, no installation is needed - the app can be run straight from the source tree checked out from git after running "make install-src".
+However, there is then no desktop integration.

 Otherwise, three installation modes are supported using the Makefile:
 - make install-home installs everything under ~/.local with a binary